Mikko Rantanen Game Preview: Avalanche vs. Coyotes

 Rantanen Season Stats Insights

-- In 18 of 33 games this season, Rantanen has registered an assist, and in six of those matches recorded two or more.
+- Rantanen has an assist in 18 of 34 games this year, with multiple assists on six occasions.

-- Rantanen has an implied probability of 50% to exceed his point total based on the odds.
+- The implied probability is 46.5% that Rantanen goes over his points over/under based on the odds.

-- Rantanen has an implied probability of 59.8% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 57.1% of Rantanen going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.